-This position provides administrative support to the Director of Supervised Ministry and Student Assessment.
+This position works at the Seminary San Diego location and provides administrative support to the Director of Supervised Ministry and Student Assessment.
 This includes, but is not limited to, supervised ministry internships and orientations, church relations, placement and career services, formation and vocational assessments, and ministry goals consultations.

 Order, maintain, proctor, collect, and disburse psychological and vocational assessment instruments and related documents for traditional degree programs.
 Coordinate and calendar student assessment interpretive interviews with clinical psychologists, other interpreters, and the Director of Supervised Ministry and Student Assessment.
 Maintain student assessment records and provide appropriate access to assessment team care providers.

 This position is the lead person to function in this area in partnership with a student worker.
 Facilitate correspondence with students, supervised ministry placement sites, and network with denominational and ministry organizations.
 Assist with events (e.g., supervised ministry orientations, ministry panels, ministry development events, etc.), maintenance of manuals and brochures (print or electronic media), and student learning outcomes data processing.
 Assist in maintaining appropriate content on the BSSD sections of the Supervised Ministry trans-regional website.
 Maintain database list of participating placement churches.
 Maintain database tracking of student internship work, ordination/licensing, and ministry placement.

 This position is the lead person to function in this area in partnership with a student worker.
 Facilitate correspondence and follow-up with ministry placement sites regarding internship or job postings that are managed through Bethel’s web services.

 2) Able to manage multiple projects from start to finish with timely follow through